 Warnings And Reprimands From The Nursing Board: What’s The Difference

 If you have questions about warnings or reprimands from the board, call to schedule a free legal consultation with a nurses attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Note that the free consultation is ONLY for professional licensing matters.

 In Texas, if the nursing board finds that a nurse has violated the Nurse Practice Act, it can impose disciplinary sanctions.
 The most common types (and lowest levels) of discipline are “warnings” and “reprimands.”